cziesman/eeaao-demo/README.md

   name: kafka-broker-client-secret
 type: Opaque
 data:
-  clientSecret: #paste the secret for 'kafka-broker-client' here; can be found in keycloak
+  clientSecret: #paste the secret for 'kafka-broker' here; can be found in keycloak
 ```
 Then create this secret in namespace ```streams```
 ```